 Our terms and conditions clearly outline expectations for our projects.
 If these haven’t been met by the deadline, we’ll offer you a full refund, claimable for 30 days following completion of the work.

 You can view our full terms and conditions here.

 You’ll pay in full on submission of your manuscript, which will be due three days before your editing slot begins.
 We accept payment by credit or debit card.

 We accept three payment currencies: USD, GBP, and EUR.
 The currency you pay in will depend on your country of residence.
 People resident in the UK will pay in GBP, people resident in the EU will pay in EUR, and people resident in the USA, Canada, Australia, New Zealand, and South Africa will pay in USD.

 How can I send you my manuscript, and how should it be formatted?

-The best way is via email.
-Manuscripts should normally be sent as Microsoft Word documents.
+Via our secure manuscript submission form.
+Manuscripts should normally be uploaded as Microsoft Word documents.